2022 is the International Year of Artisanal Fisheries and Aquaculture (IYAFA2022).

 A Greener Blue’s storytellers will produce short films and photo essays across the globe; these will provide a unique opportunity to create a truly participatory, diffused and crowdsourced documentary series about our seas, rivers, lakes while showing how (and who) success looks like when it comes to building a greener blue.

 Traveling events and exhibits

-To reach the widest audience, we collaborate with initiative partners on developing traveling exhibits and events across the globe, beginning with the closing event of the IYAFA in early 2023.
+To reach the widest audience, we collaborated with initiative partners on developing traveling exhibits and events across the globe, beginning with the closing event of the IYAFA in early 2023.

 Our stories will live on Seafood MAP, a globally inclusive digital knowledge sharing platform designed to help fisheries and aquaculture operations down the pathway to sustainability.

 The Lexicon, the Global Sustainable Seafood Initiative (GSSI), and the United Nations’ International Year of Artisanal Fisheries and Aquaculture (IYAFA) have partnered to present A Greener Blue, a global storytelling initiative to support artisanal fisheries and aquaculture.

 100+ organizations participate in A Greener Blue, The Lexicon’s food systems solutions activator (Green Brown Blue) that gathers food companies, NGOs, government agencies and scientists to show how small-scale artisanal fishers, fish farmers and fish workers can reshape the face of our oceans and seas and, therefore, our future.

 A Greener Blue Storytelling Lab is led by The Lexicon’s Chief Lexicographer, Douglas Gayeton.
 Participants in the storytelling initiative are selected by a jury of decision makers made up of leadership from A Greener Blue’s coalition partners.